 You will have a blood test to see how much creatinine is in your blood.
 Creatinine is a waste that comes from your muscles.
 Healthy kidneys take creatinine out of your blood.

-The choice of dialysis method depends of factors such as your age, health and lifestyle.
+The choice of dialysis method depends on factors such as your age, health, and lifestyle.

 Are you getting enough vitamins and minerals for your health?
 If you have kidney disease or kidney failure, here’s what you need to know.